Inferara/inference-language-spec/statements.md

 ### 9.3.1 Description

 The `filter` keyword is followed by a [block](#91-block).
-Semantically, `filter` converts [traps](https://webassembly.github.io/spec/core/intro/overview.html) and proven infinite loops into the successful completion of the closest `total` context (understood in terms of dynamic, not lexical scope).
-Regarding unwinding the call stack, handling traps inside `filter` is similar to exception handling in other languages (termination propagates up through activation frames until the point of handling) but differs in that `filter` doesn't retain any information about the cause and context of failure.
+Semantically, `filter` converts [traps](https://webassembly.github.io/spec/core/intro/overview.html) and proven infinite loops into the successful completion of the closest `total` spec (understood in terms of dynamic, not lexical scope).
+Regarding unwinding the call stack, handling traps inside `filter` is similar to exception handling in other languages (termination propagates up through activation frames until the point of handling) but differs in that `filter` doesn't retain any information about the cause and spec of failure.

 ### 9.3.2 Examples